These excellent Milonguero Style Instructors will be available for private lessons during the 2019 encuentro.

 Please contact the instructors directly to schedule.

 Liz has been dancing Argentine tango since 1998 and teaching tango since 2002.
 She has studied extensively with Ricardo Vidort, Alicia Pons, and Osvaldo & Coca Cartery.
 Liz now works full-time teaching Milonguero-style Argentine tango privately, in group classes, and at festivals.
-Liz also hosts her own monthly milonga, and has hosted encuentros at her studio in Santa Fe.
+Liz also hosts her own monthly milonga, and hosts encuentros at her studio and elsewhere in Santa Fe.
 Contact: 505-699-0106.

 Christopher Nassopoulos & Caroline Peattie

-Christopher and Caroline are also members of a small corps group of U;S.-based instructors and organizers responsible for the introduction of milonguero style to North America.
+Christopher and Caroline are also members of a small group of U.S.-based instructors and organizers responsible for the introduction of milonguero style to North America.